Notable Guitar Sales

 - $182,500 4/3/2009

-According to Gibson records, there were 98 Flying Vs built between 1958 and1959.
+According to Gibson records, there were 98 Flying Vs built between 1958 & 1959.
 There was not much interest for the radical design and steep price tag at the time, so production was cancelled.
 The price was $247.50; the same as a Les Paul Standard.
-Blues rock guitarist Lonnie Mack began to use the Gibson Flying V, as then Blues legend Albert King began performing with one.
-According to Gibson, actor Steven Seagal now owns King’s original Flying V, along with two others.
-Other high-profile owners include Dave Davies of the Kinks and Jimi Hendrix, who owned three.
+Blues-rock guitarist Lonnie Mack began to use the Gibson Flying V, as then Blues legend Albert King began performing with one.
+According to Gibson, actor Steven Seagal now owns King’s original Flying V along with 2 others.
+Other high-profile owners include Dave Davies of the Kinks’ and Jimi Hendrix who owned 3.

 1942 Martin D-18